noamelf/noamelf.github.io/content/posts/mgmt-brain-dump/index.md

 ---
 date: "2020-10-07T00:00:00Z"
-title: Team Management Best Practices Brain-Dump
+title: Team Management Brain Dump
 tags:
 - management
 ---

-Due to a change in Bluevine's R&D structure, I'm receiving another team to manage directly.
-So I'll be acting as a direct manager for both the Data Engineering team I've been managing this far and the new Core Backend team.
-This practically doubles the load I have right now and although I'm a bit concerned over my work/life balance and meeting the quality standard I inspire to in each of the teams, this is also an opportunity to have greater influence and learn new stuff.

 {{< figure src="brain-dump.jpg" class="mid">}}

-I figured that to do good work - while staying sane - I need to streamline my management practices.
-Make it so that ad-hoc communication and tasks are minimized and long-term predefined work is the main focus.
-I gathered a few best practices from the last 2 years of management experience, that in theory should help.
-I'm writing them here so that I try to accustom the new team to work by these principles from the get-go:
+I'm receiving another team to manage directly, which is good news!
+But it also means I'll have a lot on my table.
+I wrote down this list of things that support efficient work for myself to follow:

 - Single "in progress" task - make sure each team member is working on a single task at each given point in time to avoid confusion and context switch overhead.
+If a task is stuck, it goes to the "blocked" queue so it'll be clear that we have a problem.

+- Clear bottlenecks - building on the above point, part of the reason for constant context switching is tasks being stuck due to reasons the developer doesn't control.
+Avoid this by planning in advance and sharing with the other teams.
+Be rigorous about this.

 - Clean backlog - have 1-3 ready tasks in the backlog to consume if stuck, allows not to have to ask the manager for priority.
 Have a backlog grooming meeting every 2 weeks to keep the tasks in check.

-- Clear bottlenecks - part of the reason for constant context switching is tasks being stuck due to reasons the developer doesn't control.
-Avoid this by planning in advance and sharing with the other teams.
-Be rigorous about this.

 - On-call rotation - make sure to have the on-call person deal with all interrupts the team receives from external resources.
-This makes it more organized and allows for a less casual method for interrupting the team.
-All communications should be in the on-call channel in threads.
-This also allows me to review the interaction, and nudge it in the right direction.
+All support requests should be directed to the on-call channel.
+This makes interaction over support work more visible and allows for the other team members context-switching-free time.

 - Async updates - make sure all team members update progress on cards.
-This allows me to know the status of tasks without interrupting work and creates a history of the task.
-Also, it creates a good snapshot of the status of all the work that is being done, so I can easily reply to status checks from superiors/neighboring teams.
+This creates a history of the task and prevents me from checking in to know the status.

-- Domain responsibilities - define team domains and have a certain owner for each domain.
-This allows developers to develop a sense of intimacy and ownership of a domain, so they want to groom and improve it.
+- Domain responsibilities - define team domains and then split their ownership between team members.
+Doing so develops expertise and ownership of a domain, and provides a focal point for the team.
+It's good to rotate responsibilities every once so often to refresh and challenge team members.

 - Incidents retrospectives - a pillar in team building.
 Setting the right tone in these meetings allows for a safe place for the team to come together and think about how to improve.
 It helps define the team culture and fix systematic issues with architecture and processes.

 - Fixing organizational issues - finding where the team struggles when working with the rest of the organization.
 Advocating to resolve these issues as they come up and not letting them slide.

+- Technical deep dives - it's important to monitor and understand the technical work being done to help come up with ideas and to avoid missing potential critical issues.
+Promoting written discussions on technical issues is efficient since it requires the person leading it to gather data and analyze the issue instead of using you as a [rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging).

-- Technical deep dives - a definition that issues need to be written down in a clear and lucid fashion can promote thinking thoroughly and gathering data before asking for help or for a review.
-I also like the notion of setting meetings only after a document has been created and shared and that the meetings focus is a discussion about it's content (and not on presenting it).
+- Rigorous schedule - people like to set meetings, make sure they are actually needed.
+Try to divert the meeting to a written discussion.
+Works well for simple things that don't require deep discussions (and there are many of those).
+I also like the notion of setting meetings only after a document has been created and shared and that the focus of the meeting is a discussion about its content (and not on presenting it).

 - Repeating team-building meetings -
   - Daily - updates, priorities, and notifications.
-  - Weekly - tickets reviews, long term goals, backlog cleanup.
+  - Weekly - accomplishments, long term goals, backlog cleanup.
-  - 1on1 - 1 hour time for each team member to update on personal and work-related issues.
+  - 1on1s - 1 hour time for each team member to update on personal and work-related issues.
 Also good for building personal relationships.

 - Project management -
   - Define stakeholders